aramis-lab/clinicadl/docs/Preprocessing/QualityCheck.md

 - `--batch_size` (int) is the size of the batch used in the DataLoader.
 Default value: `1`.
 - `--n_proc` (int) is the number of workers used by the DataLoader.
 Default value: `2`.
 - `--gpu/--no-gpu` (bool) Use GPU for computing optimization.
 Default behaviour is to try to use a GPU and to raise an error if it is not found.
+- `use_nifti_image`(bool) is a flag allowing the pipeline to run on the nifti images and not on the extracted tensor.

 ### Outputs